Skip to content

 Provider Storage – Installation Guide

-The provider-storage configuration packages let you provision S3-compatible storage on MinIO, AWS S3, OTC OBS and others using Crossplane.
+The provider-storage configuration packages let platform operators offer S3-compatible bucket self-service on MinIO, AWS S3, and OTC OBS using Crossplane.
+Buckets, access policies, sharing, lifecycle rules, and credentials are declared through one namespaced Storage spec.

 Namespacing Model (Important)